willharwood/subjectiveimmortality/subjective_immortality.md

 The common-sense view brings us to two plausible conclusions:

 <ol>
 <li><strong>Subjective transience.</strong> That experience is a momentary and singular phenomenon.
 Our actual subjective experience is to have a single experience, then disappear.
 (We could call this our “objective subjective experience”, a warning to the author of the importance of keeping things clear.)
 The life of a person is like a film: a collection of frames, apparently related, in fact quite separate.
-Oblivion is not the end of life; it is the end of every scintila of experience.
-Subjective points that only from a distance make a continuous line.
+Oblivion is not the end of life; it is the end of every scintila of experience, subjective points that only from a distance make a continuous line.
 <li><strong>Subjective immortality.</strong> That experience continues for as long as experience exists, which is forever.
 Experience is always of a particular body, but it is not tethered to it.
 To paraphrase Emile Zola: subjective experience is a corner of creation seen through a body.
 If we are any experience, then we are all experience.
 </ol>